|

 Paul Franklin

-Paul Franklin, Steve Fishell, Bruce Bowden
+Paul Franklin, Steve Fishell and Bruce Bowden

-Lionel Cartwright, Herman Harper
+Lionel Cartwright and Herman Harper

 Simon Levy